Hukbalahap rebellion: Resolution

 The Huk Rebellion was finally put down through a series of reforms and military victories by Magsaysay, who became the seventh President.
-In May 1954, through future senator Benigno Aquino Jr., Luis Taruc surrendered and accepted a 15-year imprisonment.
+In May 1954, through future senator Ninoy Aquino, Luis Taruc surrendered and accepted a 15-year imprisonment.

 Women

 The Huk movement was notable for its inclusion of women peasants, who advocated for inclusion in the movement in resistance to word of Japanese war atrocities against women, including rape and mutilation.
 Many of these women fought, but the majority of the resistance remained in villages, collecting supplies and intelligence.
 Women in the forest camps were forbidden from entering combat, but often trained in first aid, communication/propaganda, and recruitment tactics.

 A significant number of women joined the movement after its formation and forced the leadership to reconsider its gendered recruitment policy.
 Women themselves placed the issue of their participation on the agenda of the Huk movement.
 Outraged by stories, and in many cases direct experience, of Japanese brutality, and sometimes fearful for their personal safety, many young women from Central and Southern Luzon and even Manila responded to the call for mobilization.
 Most were between the ages of fifteen and thirty-five, single, and lived in peasant households.
 Some responded by joining the Huk camps and donating their services directly to the guerrilla movement.
 But most stayed in the villages, working within the BUDCs to collect supplies, money, and information for the guerrillas.
 These village-based BUDCs became important sites for female mobilization and politicization where women, operating under the nominal protection of the Japanese, could communicate with other villagers, discreetly gather information about the Japanese, and organize support for guerrilla activities without attracting suspicion.